 “My Pleasure”

-Maybe that’s a tad overstated, but the other day, the cable repairman at my house answered my “thank you” with a “my pleasure.”
+Maybe that’s a tad overstated, but I remember the day, the cable repairman at my house answered my “thank you” with a “my pleasure.”
 And when you hear the phrase, “my pleasure,” you think of Chick-fil-A.

 The story behind the implementation of the phrase makes it even more impressive though.

-Chick-fil-A has a highly intentional selection and development processfor store operators and, for many years, this process includes annual operator meetings that were originally led by the founder of Chick-fil-A, Truett Cathy.
+Chick-fil-A has a highly intentional selection and development process for store operators and, for many years, this process included annual operator meetings that were originally led by the founder of Chick-fil-A, Truett Cathy.

 At one of these meetings, a close friend told me that Cathy stood up and said, “I’ve been thinking.
 I want to end all our transactions with the phrase, My pleasure.”
 Supposedly, he’d been to a Ritz-Carlton, heard an employee say that, and thought that it indicated appreciation and luxury.